Here, I will talk about SAST in secure SDLC. Also, I will show you 3 reasons to integrate it into a DevSecOps pipeline.

 In a worst-case scenario, hackers find the vulnerability and exploit it.
 The exploitation brings about losses.
 However, neither you nor your clients are aware of this.

 Sooner or later, you will find out about the vulnerability.
-The question is — what reputational damage and financial losses you and your clients have already suffered.
+The question is — what reputational damage and financial losses have you and your clients already suffered?
 Moreover, you need to close the vulnerability and update the client software.
 The graph suggests that the losses amounted to $10,000.
 Actually, this sounds optimistic.

 Suppose a company uses a SAST solution that can detect this XXE.
 If SAST is regularly used in CI/CD, developers can find a security defect earlier.